pgryko/git-commit-summarization-LLM/README.md

   - OpenAI API key for GPT-4
   - Groq API key for Groq
   - Google API key for Gemini
+- For the UI:
+  - Python 3.7+ with Flask and Flask-CORS

 ## Setup